cgat-developers/ruffus/doc/tutorials/manual/follows.rst

     A common prerequisite for any computational task, is making sure that the destination directories exist.

-    **Ruffus** provides special syntax to provide this, using the special :ref:`mkdir <decorators.mkdir>` dependency.
+    **Ruffus** provides special syntax to support this, using the special :ref:`mkdir <decorators.mkdir>` dependency.
 For example:

         ::